Mood

 How controversial is the topic of bipolar disorder in kids?

-Very, especially with groups oppsed to all forms of psychiatry getting in on the act.
+Very, especially with groups opposed to all forms of psychiatry getting in on the act.
 Much of the controversy centers on whether we should be giving kids meds that are intended for adults.

 What causes bipolar disorder?

-We don't really know, though we do know that genes predispose people to the illness, and that stress can trigger an episode.
-Various neurotransmitter systems such as dopamine and glutamate also tend to loom large.
-Inside the neuron, there is a lot of talk about signal transduction pathways that are responsible for optimizing cellular function.
-In turn, ion channels that penetrate the cell membrane act as sort of go-betweens between neurotransmitters and signal pathways.
-There is also some evidence that vitamin or mineral deficiencies may play a role.
-In all likelihood, several processes are occurring at once, and not necessarily the same ones individual to individual.
+We don't really know, though we do know that variations in genes predispose people to the illness, and that stress can trigger an episode.
+Various irregularities in neurotransmitter systems such as dopamine and glutamate are part of this dynamic.
+Inside the neuron, there is a lot of talk about disruptions in signal transduction pathways that are responsible for optimizing cellular function.
+Tied into this is dysregulation in ion channels that penetrate the cell membrane and in effect connect neurotransmitter activity to cell pathway activity.
+Whether inside or outside the cell or in between, we can think of bipolar as a type of "nervous system breakdown disease" where our brains are badly equipped to handle what life throws at us.

 I think I may have bipolar disorder.
 What is my first stop?